 This intensive discussion course utilizes important communication texts as the basis for learning many of the questions and terms that define the discipline of communication.
 Readings will concentrate in the areas of interpretation, identity, rhetoric and culture to better understand how we construct culture, society and the self through the various forms of communication, and how we analyze those constructions.
 Emphasis will be on developing the ability to use the readings to build theoretical literacy, to interpret written and visual texts with that theory, and to use the theory to analyze notions of identity.

 10 Argument and Advocacy

-First-year students are not eligible for entry into upper class coursework.
+First-year students are not eligible for entry into upper division coursework.

 100 Communication Theory